jesslilly/logax/README.md

 1. [Install Node](http://nodejs.org/download/)
 2. `npm install logax`
-3. Now you will have a node_modules directory with `logax.js` and `onceler.js`
+3. Now you will have a node_modules directory with `logax` and `onceler`
 4. Edit your .bashrc or .profile: `export PATH=$PATH:/some/dir/node_modules`

-## onceler.js
+## onceler
-`onceler.js` is a node.js command line program that processes files 'once'.
-You provide a json config file with the file name globs you want to process.  `onceler.js` keeps track of which files have been processed already using dates.  `onceler.js` will search for 'new' files working forward in time.
+`onceler` is a node.js command line program that processes files 'once'.
+You provide a json config file with the file name globs you want to process.  `onceler` keeps track of which files have been processed already using dates.  `onceler` will search for 'new' files working forward in time.
 Onceler is intended to be run from a cron or a scheduled task.
 It can handle gz files!

-TODO: Add example config and run of onceler.js
+TODO: Add example config and run of onceler

 ## Caveats
 This tool was developed for unstructured log files.
 There is no problem using it